hpc/pavilion2/docs/tests/results.rst

             - {{sched.test_cmd}} --output="%N.out" env

         results:
+          parse:
             regex:
               # The matched values will be stored under the 'huge_size' key,
               # but that will vary based on the 'per_file' value.
               key: huge_size
               regex: 'HUGETLB_DEFAULT_PAGE_SIZE=(.+)'
               # Run the parser against all files that end in .out
               files: '*.out'
               per_file: # We'll demonstrate these settings below

 per\_file: Manipulating Multiple File Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~